siqinw/Paxos/README.md

 - 5 Servers (PaxosKeyValueStoreServer):
   - Run independently and participate in Paxos rounds.
-  - Simulate random failure (10% per request) and recovery (30% chance every 5 seconds).
+  - Simulate random failure (10% per request) and self-recovery (after 0.1 seconds).
 - Client (PaxosKeyValueStoreClient):
   - Connects to all servers.
   - Supports interactive command-line input for PUT, GET, DELETE.
+  - Issue each request to a random server.
-  - Retries operations automatically on failure (up to 3 times).
+  - Retries operations automatically on failure (up to 10 times).

-Each server is a Java RMI object.
+Notes
+If more than 2 servers fail simultaneously, Paxos consensus may not be achieved until some servers recover.

 ## Files